 Let's look at a case story that explains why measuring your performance is important.
 When Google wanted to understand and measure its global footprint on social media, it turned to Meltwater.
 When discussing the value of measuring performance on social media, Katie Miller, Program Manager for the Cloud Developer Relations Team, stated, "Particularly for some of our major campaigns and initiatives, it's really important to understand the global footprint.
 What was the volume?
 How did it compare to similar campaigns?
 Did it reach the demographics we expected?
 And, what can we learn moving forward?"
 Measuring their efforts allowed Google to get a better understanding of where it could improve and whether or not it succeeded in reaching its intended audience.

-When putting together your Facebook marketing strategy, make sure that you are continuously measuring your efforts to see if you are on the right track, or if you need to improve to get better results.
+When putting together your Facebook marketing strategy, make sure that you are continuously measuring your social media campaign efforts to see if you are on the right track, or if you need to improve to get better results.